Priyadarshinikamat/value_company_shares/README.md

 # value_company_shares
-Using DCF modelling to value company's shares
+Valuation of company's shares using DCF modelling